Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-accounts.rst

 The following information is shown in the account details:

 - **Account**: the first six characters of the account address are shown.
 Click Copy |copy| to copy the entire account address.
-If the account is participating in baking or delegation, the staked amount is displayed.
+If the account is participating as a validator or delegator, the staked amount is displayed.
 Additional information is available on the account: a validator section for validators, a delegation section for delegators, and a rewards section for both bakers and delegators.
 - **Balance**: the current account balance is shown.
 If the account has a release schedule, the remaining locked amount is displayed here.
-The same applies if the account is participating in baking or delegation then the amount staked is displayed under the account balance.
+The same applies if the account is participating as a validator or delegator then the amount staked is displayed under the account balance.
 - **Age**: the age of the account including the exact timestamp for all individual accounts.
 - **Transactions**: a list of all transactions associated with the account, including incoming and outgoing transfers.
 Use the navigation buttons at the bottom to navigate through transactions.
 - **Release schedule**: shown only for accounts that have transfers with a release schedule to show the remainder of the schedule (non-released assets).
 The list of release dates and amounts is available, including a drill-through link to the :ref:`underlying transaction(s)<home-screen-transaction>`.